Lessica/JSTColorPicker/README.md

 - **Hold** `⌃`: Switch to *Magic Cursor* temporarily.

 ### Magnifying Glass
+Zoom in at a preset scale, supports zooming into a specified area.

 - **Click**: Magnify to next level from current cursor position.
 - `⇧` + **Drag** (or **Drag** if *Force Touch* is enabled): Magnify to fill window with dragged area.
 - **Hold** `⌃`: Switch to *Magic Cursor* temporarily.
 - **Hold** `⌥`: Switch to *Minifying Glass* temporarily.

 ### Minifying Glass
+Zoom out at a preset scale.

 - **Click**: Minify to previous level from current cursor position.
 - **Hold** `⌃`: Switch to *Magic Cursor* temporarily.
 - **Hold** `⌥`: Switch to *Magnifying Glass* temporarily.

 ### Move
+Drag to move the scene, or view the major tag of annotations.

 - **Drag**: A simple drag-to-move operation for common pointer devices.
 - **Hold** `⌃`: Switch to *Magic Cursor* temporarily.